**FREE! New customers, take advantage of no charge services until July 31st! FREE!**

 (Above image) - This icon is your vehicle's low tire warning light.
 In my opinion, this is one of the best safety warning to drivers that the automotive industry has implemented.
 If this light appears while you're driving, do not panic and pull over in a safe parking lot, simply look at your tires to see if any appear extremely low.
 If you don't need to install your spare, drive to any auto shop for assistance.
 This will also come on in cold weather when temperatures drop which is normal.

 (Above image) - This is a screw in a tire's tread.
 This incident is NOT repairable.
 This screw/nail would need to be inward at least another half inch from where this screw is.
 However, most dealerships will not plug any tire that has a screw/nail in the last row of treads.
-They'll recommend a new tire, or more are needed.
+They'll recommend a new tire.
 At that point I'd advise you to have a tire shop further inspect it.
-If it's a clean insert, a half inch in, it's pluggable, with no need for a new tire(s).
+If it's a clean insert, a half inch further in, it's pluggable, with no need for a new tire(s).

 (Above image) - This is a bulge in the sidewall of a tire.
 This mostly occurs while driving over a pot hole.
 This can also occur when striking a curb, or any type of low shoulder barrier, often occurring when driving around someone while they are making a left turn. if you notice this on one of your tires, it is extremely important to replace that tire as soon as possible, (depending on tread life left, a pair may be needed).
 This tire is now extremely susceptible of a blow-out occurring.